Sunflower Growing Tips

 Tip #10: Just the right amount of water

-Sunflowers don’t do well with dryness, so you should keep the soil moist at all times.
-However, make sure they don’t get waterlogged as they don’t like that either!
+Sunflowers don’t do well with dryness, so you should always keep the soil moist.
+However, ensure they don’t get waterlogged, as they don’t like that either!